 George’s Catering now consists of assets of $19,500.
 Bank has now decreased by $500.
 So assets are now made up of baking equipment to the value of $12,000 and cash of $7,500.

-If you are having trouble with this lesson, return to the earlier lesson on What is Owners Equity? to review what owners equity means in terms of the accounting equation.
+If you're having trouble with this lesson, return to the earlier one called What is Owners Equity? to review what owners equity means in terms of the accounting equation.